ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

     };
     ```

-1. Add a `start()` method that will call the service servers from ROS.
+1. Add a `start()` method that will call the service servers from ROS1.
 The final start method should appear
 as follows to use all four services we previously mapped.

     ```C++